 Well, you’re not alone.

-The occurrence of Creative Blocks in musicians is quite normal, especially when you’re working on new songs or projects and have to meet the deadlines.
+The occurrence of creative blocks in musicians is quite normal, especially when you’re working on new songs or projects and have to meet the deadlines.
 A lot of stress or fear of imperfection can take a toll on your mental health.
 It also creates barriers to inspiration and inner creativity.

 Creative blocks can last for days, weeks, or even months.
 Artists cannot afford a lack of creative thinking because it serves as the foundation of their art.

-The good news is yoga postures, breathing techniques and meditation are some of the best ways to get past a creative block.
+The good news is that yoga postures, breathing techniques, and meditation are some of the best ways to get past a creative block.
 Whether you are a vocalist, an instrumentalist, or just a hobbyist musician, yoga can help you break through your creative block.
 Yoga helps establish a deeper connection with your inner creative self by activating the creative part of the brain.

 Whenever you are lacking imagination or feel stuck, get on your mat and take your mind off it.

-You can practice
+You can practice: